Team-Eeveesauce/tohru/README.md

 Kanna is Tohru's Windows-based friend who does stuff that Tohru can't do, since Tohru is designed to run on Linux and not Windows.
 So, unless you run Tohru on a Linux system and also have a Windows system that you wanna use the same features as Kanna supports... it might not be entirely useful.

+Communication with the pair is quite limited, but it's not meant to be a deep integration, just like calling someone to do your work for you.
+I can't stop you, but please refrain from using Kanna over the internet.
+She may be a dragon, but she's not very secure.

 ## Installation (Kanna)
 You'll still need Python 3 on your machine, and you should probably use the same version as you used for Tohru.